Table of Contents

-Avoid those people who are overly judgmental as this will make the process of recovering from your toxic relationship a whole lot more difficult.
+Avoid those people who are overly judgmental as this will make the healing process from your toxic relationship a whole lot more difficult.
 Family members or your best friend would be a good place to start.

 However, you may need to seek out assistance by calling the National Domestic Violence Hotline.

-Find the awareness to make the changes in order to find a better healthier outcome for yourself.
+Find the awareness to make the changes for a healthier outcome for yourself.

 Gathering information or researching the effects of a toxic relationship and what it is, leads you to understand that you are not alone.

-This life experience was not your fault, you were just ill-equipped and prepared to identify and deal with the red flags that were warning you of the trouble that may be lying ahead.
+This life experience was not your fault; you were just ill-equipped and prepared to identify and deal with the red flags that were warning you of the trouble that may lie ahead.

-The research is important as it will help you to grow in understanding and knowledge that will better prepare you for the future and in the process of recovering from your current toxic relationship.
+The research is important as it will help you grow in understanding and knowledge that will better prepare you for the future and during the healing process.